Hitler Jews, Hitler's Hypocrisy

 Hitler's Chauffeur and Long-term Comrade

-Emil Maurice, close associate of Adolf Hitler, and was a early member of the Deutsche Arbeiterpartei, (The German Workers' Party) which in turn became the National Socialist German Workers' Party (Nationalsozialistische Deutsche Arbeiterpartei or NSDAP).
+Emil Maurice, was a close associate of Adolf Hitler, and was an early member of the Deutsche Arbeiterpartei, (The German Workers' Party) which in turn became the National Socialist German Workers' Party (Nationalsozialistische Deutsche Arbeiterpartei or NSDAP).
 He was a member of the Nazi party's paramilitary wing, the Sturmabteilung as an Oberster SA-Führer (Supreme SA Leader).
 Maurice was Hitler's official chauffeur and became a member of the Stabswache (Staff Guard), a small unit which had been set up to protect Hitler from his enemies.
 After the failed Beer Hall Putsch (1923) Hitler was imprisoned, but on his release (1925), Hitler reformed the party and as such, a new Führer protection unit was established, the Schutzkommando (protection commando), which Maurice became a part.
 Later as it grew in importance the Schutzkommando became the Sturmstaffel (storm squadron), and finally it became the sinister Schutzstaffel (SS), with Maurice holding a leadership role.

 When war came, he joined Goering's Luftwaffe as an officer and survived the war.
 He died in 1972.

-Hitler Iron Cross Recipient
+Hitler The Iron Cross Recipient

-When war came in 1914, Hitler was living within Munich, Germany, and because of his Austrian nationality, Hitler had to seek permission to enrol within one of the local Bavarian infantry regiments being set up at the time.
+When war came in 1914, Hitler was living in Munich, Germany, and because of his Austrian nationality, Hitler had to seek permission to enrol within one of the local Bavarian infantry regiments being set up at the time.
 After being accepted he enlisted in the 'List Regiment' and served on the Western Front at Ypres and at the Somme.
 He was later assigned as regimental runner, delivering messages from headquarters to front line command posts and other locales.
 During his time at the Front, Hitler received the Iron Cross Second Class as well as an Iron Cross First Class for bravery.
 He was recommended for the Iron Cross, which he wore with pride during his time as leader of the NSDAP, by Lieutenant Hugo Gutmann, a Jew.
 After the Nuremberg Laws were passed in 1935, Gutmann found himself 'stateless'.
 In 1938 he was arrested by the Gestapo but later released and moved to Belgium, and from Belgium he immigrated to the US.
 He died in 1962.

 Emil Maurice